Europe braces for further strife as Ukraine crisis escalates

 But it was unclear if there was actually any room for diplomacy since the first two demands had been previously rejected by Ukraine and the West as non-starters.

-The Russian leader remained vague when asked whether he has sent any Russian troops into Ukraine and how far they could go.
-“I haven’t said that the troops will go there right now,” Putin responded, adding that “it’s impossible to forecast a specific pattern of action — it will depend on a concrete situation as it takes shape on the ground.”
+The Russian leader remained vague when asked whether he has sent any Russian troops into Ukraine and how far they could go, and separatist leader in Donetsk Denis Pushilin said Wednesday that there are currently no Russian troops in the region.

+Pushilin's remarks contradict those of Vladislav Brig, a member of the separatist local council in Donetsk, who told reporters Tuesday that Russian troops had already moved in.
+Late Monday, convoys of armored vehicles were seen rolling across the separatist-controlled territories.
+It wasn’t immediately clear if they were Russian.

-Litvinova reported from Moscow, and Madhani and Tucker from Washington.
-Jim Heintz and Vladimir Isachenkov in Moscow; Jill Lawless in London; Lorne Cook in Brussels; Barry Hatton in Lisbon, Portugal; Geir Moulson and Frank Jordans in Berlin; Edith M. Lederer at the United Nations; Ellen Knickmeyer, Robert Burns, Matthew Lee, Zeke Miller, Chris Megerian and Darlene Superville in Washington contributed to this report.
+Litvinova reported from Moscow.
+Jim Heintz in Kyiv; Angela Charlton in Paris; Frank Jordans in Berlin; Aamer Madhani, Eric Tucker, Ellen Knickmeyer, Robert Burns, Matthew Lee, Zeke Miller, Chris Megerian and Darlene Superville in Washington contributed to this report.

 Follow AP’s coverage of the Ukraine crisis at https://apnews.com/hub/russia-ukraine